 At the end of April (2022) there was a burn-off in Gandy’s Gully.
 A few weeks after, I walked through with Bear and took some photos.
 I was surprised to find some trees still smouldering.
-I suspect the burn-off got a bit hotter than expected thanks to a surprise change in wind direction during the burn-off.
+I heard that the burn-off got a bit hotter than expected thanks to a surprise change in wind direction during the burn-off.

 South Australia’s main body of fresh (yet murky, and sometimes gross) water is the Murray River.
 The Murray starts in the Australian Alps, and heads towards the South Australian border.
 Along the way it meets its main tributary, the Darling River.
 Then it gets to South Australia, heads west towards Morgan, then south to Lake Alexandrina where it pops out into the ocean.

 A primary trait of the Murray River is that it’s a slow moving river with several locks along the way controlling the flow.

 There is nothing exciting about the Murray on the surface.
 No waterfalls.
 No rapids.
 So it feels a bit unexpected, and quite exhilarating, finding a waterway in South Australia with a decent waterfall on it.

 Waterfall Gully and Morialta National Park both have some pretty waterfalls.
 They are also hugely popular with walkers, and even Third Falls at Morialta, which takes a bit more effort to get to than Second Falls, is quite busy at times.

 We started to hunt for more out of the way waterfalls to visit, and here are the top three so far.